Degree Requirements

 Requirements for the Degree of Master of Arts or Master of Science

 Except in the case of programs listed below under Terminal M.A./M.S.
 Degrees, students are not admitted as candidates for the Master of Arts or Master of Science degree.
-However, students in doctoral departments may be awarded the M.A. or M.S. en route to the Ph.D. degree if offered by their program.
+However, students in doctoral program may be awarded the M.A. or M.S. en route to the Ph.D. degree if offered by their program.

 Terminal M.A./M.S.
 Degrees

-The M.A. and M.S. degrees are offered as terminal degrees in eighteen departments and programs: African Studies, American Studies, Applied Physics, Archaeological Studies, Computational Biology and Bioinformatics, Computer Science, East Asian Studies, Engineering & Applied Science, English, European and Russian Studies, History, History of Science and Medicine, International and Development Economics (IDE), Medieval Studies, Music, Near Eastern Languages and Civilizations, Public Health, and Statistics and Data Science.
+The M.A. and M.S. degrees are offered as terminal degrees in eighteen departments and programs: African Studies, American Studies, Applied Physics, Archaeological Studies, Computational Biology and Biomedical Informatics, Computer Science, East Asian Studies, Engineering & Applied Science, English, European and Russian Studies, History, History of Science and Medicine, International and Development Economics (IDE), Medieval Studies, Music, Near Eastern Languages and Civilizations, Public Health, and Statistics and Data Science.

-With the approval of the department and the appropriate associate dean, a student may be admitted for part-time study toward a master’s degree.
+With the approval of the program and the appropriate academic dean, a student may be admitted for part-time study toward a master’s degree.
 In that case, tuition will be charged on a per-course basis.
 Part-time study does not change the one- or two-year full-tuition obligation described above.
 Part-time students must complete all degree requirements within five years of matriculation.
 Part-time status may affect a student’s eligibility for Yale Health coverage.

-Individual departments establish the specific course and language requirements for these degrees.
-Although departments may set more stringent requirements, the minimum Graduate School requirement for students admitted for M.A./M.S. degrees is an overall grade average of High Pass, including a grade of Honors in at least one one-credit graduate course (for students enrolled in one-year programs), or in at least two one-credit graduate courses (for students enrolled in two-year programs).
+Individual programs establish the specific course and language requirements for these degrees.
+Although programs may set more stringent requirements, the minimum graduate school requirement for students admitted for M.A./M.S. degrees is an overall grade average of High Pass, including a grade of Honors in at least one one-credit graduate course (for students enrolled in one-year programs), or in at least two one-credit graduate courses (for students enrolled in two-year programs).
 In order to maintain the minimum average of High Pass, each grade of Pass on the student’s transcript must be balanced by one grade of Honors.
 Each grade of Fail must be balanced by two grades of Honors.
 If a student retakes a course in which the student has received a failing grade, only the newer grade will be considered in calculating this average.
 The initial grade of Fail, however, will remain on the student’s transcript.
 A grade awarded at the conclusion of a full-year course in which no grade is awarded at the end of the first term would be counted twice in calculating this average.

-Each course offered in the Graduate School counts for one or one-half credit.
-Only courses offered by the Graduate School and officially numbered on the graduate level can fulfill requirements for the master’s degree, with the exception of certain language courses or when specified in advance by the department or program.
+Each course offered in the graduate school counts for one or one-half credit.
+Only courses offered by the graduate school and officially numbered on the graduate level can fulfill requirements for the master’s degree, with the exception of certain language courses or when specified in advance by the department or program.
 A student who has not fulfilled the course requirements for the degree at the conclusion of the standard duration of the program can, at the discretion of the department and associate dean, be granted one additional term to fulfill degree requirements.
 If the student has not taken the requisite number of courses but has fulfilled the tuition requirement, the student will be charged the Continuous Registration Fee.
 If the student must take additional courses beyond the number required, the student will be charged tuition on a per-course basis.

-No credit will be awarded toward the M.A./M.S. degree for courses taken prior to matriculation in the Graduate School or taken in Yale or other summer programs.
-Students in one of Yale’s professional schools who matriculate in the Graduate School to complete a joint master’s degree may, however, with the permission of their director of graduate studies, count courses already completed in their professional school program toward the joint degree.
+No credit will be awarded toward the M.A./M.S. degree for courses taken prior to matriculation in the graduate school or taken in Yale or other summer programs.
+Students in one of Yale’s professional schools who matriculate in the graduate school to complete a joint master’s degree may, however, with the permission of their director of graduate studies, count courses already completed in their professional school program toward the joint degree.
 See the individual program or department listings.

 The master’s degree may also be earned jointly with the B.A./B.S. in certain departments by students enrolled in Yale College.
 For further information, see Yale College Programs of Study, available from the Office of the Dean of Yale College.